r3c0nb4/runahead-project-records/fingerprint_runahead.md

 ### 4.3 Hypothesis
 1. If we observe cache hit signal finally: dereference the three level pointer could cause more pronouced speculation execution, and floating point instructions are not skipped in speculative execution.
 2. If not: speculative execution window is too small, or fcvtzs is also discarded in speculation execution.

+### 4.4 Result
+In such setup, we are still able to see the cache miss signal, which indicates that: in speculative execution, floating pointing instructions are not skipped.